 The Centre for Philosophy of Religion

-The Centre for Philosophy of Religion (CPR) aims to expand the philosophy of religion beyond the confines of a narrow specialist discipline by re-establishing the links between religion as a set of theoretical claims and its moral, psychological and spiritual aspects, and by exploring how it is related to contemporary secular and scientific thought.
-It approaches philosophy of religion in a way that is sensitive to the beliefs and practices of the great religions, and it encourages interaction with other branches of philosophy, as well as broader interdisciplinary collaboration.
-The CPR hosts regular events, conferences and seminar series each academic term.
-Previously it has explored topics like ‘does God have a sense of humour?’, the decline of theism in Europe and God and morality.
+The Heythrop Centre for Philosophy of Religion is committed to excellence in research into all aspects of Philosophy of Religion.
+It aims to expand the subject beyond the confines of a narrow specialist discipline by re-establishing the links between religion as a set of theoretical claims and its moral, psychological and spiritual aspects, and by exploring how it is related to contemporary secular and scientific thought.
+It will approach philosophy of religion in a way that is sensitive to the beliefs and practices of the great religions, and encourage interaction with other branches of philosophy as well as broader interdisciplinary collaboration.
+The centre aims to develop a vigorous research culture by organizing conferences, seminars, and public lectures, attracting good research students from the UK and overseas, and fostering high quality research output, individually or in collaboration, by members of the Centre and of the College’s other academic Departments.

 The Centre for Philosophy of Religion holds regular seminars during term time.